quirky14-dev/HiveSync/docs/HiveSync_Doc_Spec.md

 ## Administration and Developer Notes

-The HiveSync backend can be implemented in Node.js, Go, or Python.
-Data storage is handled through PostgreSQL or MongoDB with encryption.
-Logs and exported files use S3-compatible storage.
-WebSocket connections include heartbeat checks to detect dropped sessions.
+The HiveSync backend is implemented in Python 3.12+ using FastAPI, with all persistent data stored in PostgreSQL.
+AI-related metadata, file versions, and snapshot indexes are stored relationally, with JSONB used only for structured metadata where appropriate.

+All service components communicate over authenticated REST and WebSocket endpoints, with connection heartbeats to detect dropped sessions and support real-time sync.

 Admins have an interface to:
 - Configure AI providers and test connections.